Frank Kingdon

+Early life and career

 He came alone to the United States in 1912 as a youth of seventeen and was ordained a minister of the Methodist Church.
 Four years later he transferred to the pastorate of Hull, Massachusetts,.
 This transfer made it possible for him to continue his education.
 During his pastorates in Hull, East Weymouth, and Boston, he earned his A.B. degree from Boston University, and won a Jacob Sleeper Fellowship at Harvard working in philosophy and religion.
 In 1925 he accepted the pastorate of the Central Church, Lansing, Michigan.
 While in Michigan he did graduate work in social psychology at Michigan State College, and received a degree of D.D. from Albion College.

 In 1922 Kingdon became the pastor of Calvary Church in East Orange, New Jersey.
 He resigned from this pastorate in October 1934 to accept the Presidency of Dana College, Newark, which was later merged with other Newark institutions to form the University of Newark.
 Kingdon became the first President of the University.
 He was the Campaign Chairman of the Newark Community Chest and President of the Newark Welfare Federation for three years.
 Kingdon resigned from the Presidency of the University of Newark in June, 1940 to devote himself to interpreting democracy and to assist all agencies at work in the United States to safeguard against anti-democratic forces.

 During World War II he served as the first Chairman of the Emergency Rescue Committee raising funds that sent Varian Fry into NAZI controlled Vichy France helping rescue between two and four thousand anti-NAZI and Jewish refugees from the Holocaust.
 He also served as Special Consultant in the Office of Civilian Defense during the period of its organization, a member of the Executive Committee of the United States Committee for the Care of European Children, and Chairman of the Executive Committee of the Committee for Refugee Education in New York City.
 He has been a special lecturer at Town Hall, New York, at the Institute of Public Affairs' of the University of Virginia, and the Williamstown Institute of Human Relations.
 Frank Kingdon was a well-known radio commentator in the 1930s and 1940s with a daily program of news-comment at WMCA (AM).